Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 ## Future Work

-While we have made our best effort to verify correctness of the design as much as possible, there is still a lot more verification that needs to take place.
+While we did our best to verify the correctness of the design as much as possible through writing hundreds of unit tests, there is still more verification that needs to take place due to the large size and variability of the RISC-V vector extension.
 Specifically, testing of edge cases, especially with interrupts and exceptions, is something that we anticipate could reveal more bugs.

 In order of expected impact, potential performance optimizations are:
 - Memory access coalescing